 The FET Act of 2006 specifies that there should be 16 members on each college council.
 The reasons for having a fairly large number of persons on councils are implied rather than explicitly stated in the FET Act (2006).
-From the Governance table in Section 1 we see that the average number of council members at national level is 13 while the provincial average is 15 - both fall short of the requirements of the Act.
-In contrast, College of Cape College is compliant with 17 college council members.
+From the Governance table in Section 1 we see that the average number of council members at national level is 13 while the provincial average is 15 - both fall short of the requirements of the Act as does Northlink College, which has 13 college council members.